RoboDomo/lgtv-microservice/README.md

 (There is a run.sh script that will do the run command for you)

+*NOTE* lgtv-microservice expects LGTV_HOSTS env variable set to "hostname;mac[,hostname;mac...]"

+mac address is required for WOL to power on tv.

 To restart it:
 ```
 $ docker restart lgtv-micorservice